Skip to content Back to top

 Nationally, the NHS is responsible for 4 per cent of national carbon emissions and 40 per cent of emissions from the public sector.

-The NHS has set two targets to achieve net zero carbon emissions.
+To do this, the NHS in Greater Manchester has set three goals to reduce our environmental impact and reach net zero carbon emissions.
 Net zero is when the amount of greenhouse gases (like carbon dioxide) produced by human activity in the NHS is completely negated through a combination of reducing emissions in the first place and, to a lesser extent, removing emissions from the environment.

-• Reduce the emissions we control directly (the NHS Carbon Footprint) net zero by 2040
+• Reduce the emissions we control directly (the NHS Carbon Footprint) to net zero by 2038

-Health services in Greater Manchester have an important part to play in this!
+All health and care services in Greater Manchester have an important part to play to achieve these targets.

 Climate emergency